 An intermediate-grade lesson plan using this book by Karen Hesse.
 For lesson plans and resources on immigration, go to my social studies page.

 This teaching guide offers a synopsis as well as thematic and interdisciplinary teaching ideas for using this book by Susan Rowan Masters in grades 3 to 6.

-A K-2 lesson plan.
+A Literature Guide complete with a summary, mini-lessons, focusing questions, and estensions.
 See also Planning Story Characters Using Interactive Trading Cards.
 For information on the author, go to Kevin Henkes.com.

 The Lion, The Witch, and The Wardrobe

 A brief summary, vocabulary words, and discussion questions for this book by C. S. Lewis.
 See also The Lion, the Witch and the Wardrobe Discussion Guide and The Lion, The Witch, and the Wardrobe Study Guides.

 in the Big Woods Reading Activity

 A lesson plan for grades 5 and 6 for this work by Laura Ingalls Wilder.
 See also Vocabulary Lessons - Little House in the Big Woods.

 A lesson plan for grades 4/5.
 See also Little House - Big Adventure for additional teaching ideas on Laura Ingalls Wilder and her books.

 A lesson plan that can be used as an introduction to this book by Richard Peck.
 See also Long Way from Chicago Discussion Guide.